Chipotle faces more labor complaints at New York City stores

-NEW YORK (Reuters) - Chipotle Mexican Grill Inc is facing fresh claims that it violated New York City’s labor laws after the city sued the fast casual restaurant chain two weeks ago.
+NEW YORK, Sept 24 (Reuters) - Chipotle Mexican Grill Inc is facing fresh claims that it violated New York City’s labor laws after the city sued the fast casual restaurant chain two weeks ago.

-Employees from five additional stores filed complaints with the city’s Department of Consumer and Worker Protection on Tuesday and walked off their jobs at lunchtime, according to Service Employees International Union 32BJ, the union organizing the workers.

-The violations make it hard for fast-food workers to plan their lives, 32BJ President Kyle Bragg said in a statement.

 “When fast food companies violate these provisions, workers lack the advance notice they need to plan other responsibilities such as second jobs, doctors’ appointments or childcare,” he said.